 Just like a full-size aircraft, one must first learn how to fly.
 It may seem easy, but you’ll be surprised while flying your DIY quadcopter.

 Practice on Something Smaller First: It’s not a matter of if you crash, it’s a matter of when.
 So to prevent damage to your expensive quadcopter, it is highly recommended that you build or buy a cheap ‘sacrificial’ quadcopter.
 This way, when you crash, you won’t have to worry about replacing expensive components and you can fly without the fear of breaking anything.
 It’s best to start with the small and fairly harmless micro quadcopters such as the Hubsan X4.
 These micro quadcopters are very cheap and are surprisingly durable.
 Once you have mastered the basic flying techniques on the micro quadcopter you can move onto your larger, more powerful quadcopter.

 Flight Simulators: Flight simulators are an excellent way to learn how to fly without the risk of damaging anything.
 You can fully let go and fly without fear of crashing.
 FPV Freerider and Liftoff are great platforms for learning and are inexpensive.
-Buy your transmitter first so that while you’re looking for the other components, you can connect it to your computer, learn how to fly and master it before you’ve even build your diy quadcopter.
+Buy your transmitter first so that while you’re looking for the other components, you can connect it to your computer, learn how to fly, and master it before you’ve even built your DIY quadcopter.

 I hope you enjoyed this diy quadcopter guide and I wish you good luck on your build.
 Part 3 is coming out soon and will include the software; how to configure and set everything up to get your quadcopter up in the air.
 Until then, I bid you farewell.
-Be sure to share your thoughts in the comments below :) and Happy Flying!
+Be sure to share your thoughts in the comments below.
+Happy Flying!